JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-create-first-app.md

 #### Run on a new iOS simulated device {initial-collapse-state="collapsed"}

-If you want to run your application on a simulated device, you can add a new run configuration.
+If you want to run your application on another simulated device, you can add a new run configuration.

 1. In the list of run configurations, click **Edit Configurations**.